-Simulations will run in Gazebo 5 on a Ubuntu 14.04.4 LTS (Trusty 64 bit) with ROS Indigo machine.
-During the competition, the organizers will provide two sets of machines (from now on each set will be called a cluster).
-Gazebo will be run in server mode on each cluster.
-One of the two clusters will be used by the team currently competing, while the second one will be used by the team setting up for the following competition round.
-Each team has 20 minutes to setup on its cluster.
+Simulations will run in Gazebo 7 on a Ubuntu 16.04.02 LTS (Xenial 64 bit) with ROS Kinetic machine.
+During the competition, the organizers will provide two server computers.
+Gazebo will be run in server mode on each server computer.
+The two servers allow for a parallel run of two teams.
+Each team has 20 minutes to setup on its assigned server.
 The run starts at the scheduled time.
 If a team is not ready, time will start anyway.
-Each competition run lasts 20 minutes (exact time to be announced before the run).
+Each competition run lasts about 20 minutes (exact time to be announced before the run).
 Each team will run its client code on its own machines.
-A single TCP/IP cable will be provided to the team to connect to a cluster.
+A single TCP/IP cable will be provided to the team to connect to a server.